bensalah1992/DowSort/README.md

 ## Questions or Feedback?

-If you run into any issues or have feedback, feel free to open an issue on GitHub, and we’ll be happy to help!
+If you run into any issues or have feedback, feel free to open an issue on GitHub, and I'll be happy to help!